CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

 The only special thing here over standard element-based collection expressions is that the dictionary types have a general view that any particular key will only be contained once, and can be used to then more efficiently map to its associated value over doing a linear scan.

 Because of this correspondence, we believe that dictionary expressions should not be considered very special and distinct from existing collection expressions.
-Rather, the dictionary expression feature is a way to simply allow KeyValuePairs to be expressed within collection expressions, along with a sensible and uniform set of rules to allow KeyValuePairs to naturally initialize collection types.
+Rather, the "dictionary expression" language feature is actually a feature that allows KeyValuePairs to be expressed within collection expressions, along with a sensible and uniform set of rules to allow KeyValuePairs to naturally initialize collection types.
+This "expression" happens both syntactically and semantically.

-For example:
+Specifically:

 1. There is a new special syntax for declaring a KeyValuePair within a collection expression: